mfinelli/musicrename/DESIGN.md

 for intentionally deleting a playlist both locally and remotely.

 Server errors are never interpreted as confirmation that a playlist is absent.

+### 10.6 Library Renames

+When `rename` moves tracks that global playlists already reference, the local playlist entries are left pointing at the old paths.
+Navidrome is responsible for reconciling them: its scanner recognizes moved files by their tags, which `rename` doesn't change, so the remote playlists continue to reference the correct tracks.
+The next pull, which scans first, writes the new paths back into the local playlists.

+The expected sequence after such a rename is therefore:

+1. `rename`
+2. `sync navidrome pull`
+3. `playlist check`
+4. any device synchronization

+Device synchronization must not run between the rename and the pull.
+Global playlists contribute to device selection, so stale entries would temporarily deselect those tracks and remove them from the device until the next sync.

+Playlists that have never been pushed to Navidrome are not reconciled this way;
+`playlist check` reports their broken entries.

 ---